 Monktoberfest will provide lunch with local beers on Thursday.
 If you’re looking for lunch options on Wednesday or Friday, Portland is not short on places to eat.
 To help narrow your choices, may we recommend:

 - Sushi: Miyake on Fore Street is hands-down the best sushi in Portland, if not the northeast.
 Try Oxbow Beer’s tasty Sasuga Saison, a rice ale fermented with brettanomyces and saison yeast, brewed especially for Miyake.
 Tasty alternatives include Sapporo on Commercial Street or Yosaku on Danforth.

-- Dine-in with bar service: Walter’s is a quick walk from the Library.
-Another popular Portland eatery, Walter’s has an eat-in bar and full dining.
-If you’re burnt out on beer, try one of Walter’s specialty cocktails.
+- Dine-in with bar service: This one is a monkchips fave.
+Another popular Portland eatery, The Honeypaw has an irresistible menu with bar and full dining options.

-- Quick & easy: The Portland Public Market is located across the street from the Library.
+- Quick & easy: The Portland Public Market is located across the street from the Portland Public Library.
 It offers a la carte dining from a variety of vendors with take-away or dine-in options.